marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_data_structure/README.md

 remove any number of consecutive elements from anywhere in an array

-_can take up to 3 parameters_
+_can take up to 3 parameters:_

 - first parameter represents the index on the array from which to begin removing elements,

 - while the second parameter indicates the number of elements to delete,

 ## Add Items Using splice()